reactive-python/reactpy/docs/src/learn/choosing-the-state-structure.md

 </p>

-!!! summary "You Will Learn"
+!!! summary "You will learn"

     -   When to use a single vs multiple state variables
     -   What to avoid when organizing state